What is Title in Real Estate?

 What Is a Property Title?

-✔ Confirms who legally owns a property.
+✔ Confirms who legally owns a property based upon state law.

 Why Is a Title Search Important?